 Lake Forest was developed around two man-made lakes and includes a variety of forested open spaces for families and outdoor enthusiasts to enjoy.
 Whiting Ranch Wilderness Park offers 2,500 acres of wilderness to explore with 23 trails for hiking, biking, and equestrian use.
 One of the highlights of this area is Red Rock Canyon, a unique section of ancient sandstone formations that were formed when the area was still under water.
 For additional outdoor enjoyment, the city also features a total of 30 public parks.
 The two lakes are managed by neighborhood associations with amenities for the surrounding community including tennis and basketball courts, swimming pools, and clubhouses.
 Lake Forest Beach and Tennis Club is in the community at the intersection of Lake Forest Drive and Muirlands Boulevard, and Lake Forest Sun & Sail Club serves the community at Lake Forest Drive and Jeronimo Road.

 The city serves the community with many well equipped centers for shopping, dining, and entertainment.
 The Orchard at Saddleback is one of the largest developments and runs along El Toro Road, where both sides of the street are lined with restaurants and major retailers.
 Foothill Ranch Town Center is another major development and is located along Town Center Drive at Bake Parkway.

 Lake Forest History

 The area that now makes up the city of Lake Forest was, like most land in Orange County, part of the land grant from Mexico and was originally owned by Don Jose Serrano as of 1846.
 The area was originally named Rancho Canada De Los Alisos, or the Valley of the Sycamores.
 The land was owned by Serrano’s family for over a century and eventually became known as “El Toro,” for the bulls that roamed here.
-Dwight Whiting planted 400 acres of eucalyptus trees in the community in the early 1900s in an attempt to find a solution for the lumber shortage in the area and helped bring the Santa Fe Rail Line through the area.
+Dwight Whiting planted 400 acres of eucalyptus trees in the community in the early 1900s in an attempt to find a solution for the lumber shortage in the area and helped bring the Santa Fe Rail Line through.